JStarL/the-moo-deng-fuzzer/writeup.md

 This is somewhat more challenging, especially when taking the execution time into account.
 Our planned approach was to attach instrumentation into the running process, either directly with `ptrace()` or by leveraging GDB or radare2.
 We could then insert a breakpoint at the start of every building block that triggers a logging mechanism to record which blocks were visited during execution.
 This, however, introduces the overhead incurred by these breakpoints, as it would slow down execution by nature.

+## Some miscellaneous issues

+Dependencies were a challenge for this. `graph_tool`, which requires the use of Conda instead of virtualenv, which took a while to figure out.
+Activating these virtual environments inside the Docker container were also challenging to figure out.

+There also exists a library called `graph_tool` (without an 's'), which caused some confusion.

 # Bugs that can be found using moo-deng fuzzer

 * buffer overflow